 Community Mushroom Educator Network

-- Engage with community organizations, farm, and community gardens
+- Engage with community organizations, farms, and community gardens

-- Speak multiple languages and can potentially offer bi-lingual trainings, especially in Spanish.
+- Speak multiple languages and can offer bi-lingual trainings, especially Spanish

-- Work for farming non-profits supporting women, refugee, and people of color in agriculture
+- Work for farming non-profits supporting women, refugee, and BIPOC farmers

 - Are enthusiastic about growing mushrooms, and excited to share with others!

 What do CMEs learn?
 How do I get involved?

 Community Mushroom Educator Virtual Training 2023